 2. Use a simple layout

-The layout of your case study should not be too cluttered and should be relatively easy on the eye.
+Your case study layout should not be too cluttered and should be relatively easy on the eye.
 Leave enough white space between elements and ensure that you employ a standard template for your case studies.

 3. Use concise statements